frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/journal-entry.md

 #### Difference

 The “Difference” field is the difference between the Debit and Credit amounts.
-This should be zero if the Journal Voucher is to be “Submitted”.
+This should be zero if the Journal Entry is to be “Submitted”.
 If this number is not zero, you can click on “Make Difference Entry” to add a new row with the amount required to make the total as zero.